 Again, it’s not just that this cluttered version looks worse.
 The clutter actively inhibits understanding.
 Rather than focus on overall drought patterns (the point of the graph), our brain gets stuck reading repetitive and unnecessary axis text.

 One of the best ways to reduce clutter is to break a single chart into what are known as small multiples.
-When we look closely at the data vizdata visualization, we see that it is not one chart but actually a set of charts.
+When we look closely at the data visualization, we see that it is not one chart but actually a set of charts.
 Each rectangle represents one region in one year.
 If we filter to show the Southwest region in 2003 and add axis titles, we can see in Figure 2-3 that the x axis shows the week while the y axis shows the percentage of that region at different drought levels.

 [F02003.pdf]